 Total Hip Replacement Rehabilitation

-The day after surgery the rehabilitation team, a physical therapist and an occupation therapist, will start you on the road to recovery.
+Within two hours after surgery the rehabilitation team, a physical therapist and an occupation therapist, will start you on the road to recovery.

 Working with a Physical Therapist